T. W. Shannon: Oklahoma House of Representatives

 Shannon was first elected to the Oklahoma House of Representatives in 2006, defeating opponent Janice Drewry in the general election.
 He rose to leadership in the state House, where he served as deputy majority whip in his first term, chaired the transportation committee in his second term and was elected speaker-designate in his third term.
 On January 8, 2013, Shannon took the oath of office to be the speaker of the Oklahoma House of Representatives.
+He is the first African-American and Chickasaw to sit as Oklahoma House Speaker, and the fourth speaker of Native heritage, after William A. Durant (Choctaw, served from 1911 to 1913), William P. Willis (Kiowa, served from 1973 to 1978), and Larry E. Adair (Cherokee, served from 2001 to 2004).

 He has advocated for identifying and selling off state-owned properties that were not being fully utilized.
 Shannon sponsored an eight-year plan to divert state income tax revenue to repairing Oklahoma's structurally deficient bridges.

 As speaker, Shannon authored legislation to create a long-term plan to address the maintenance of state-owned properties and consolidate property management entities.

 The first sale under the program to sell off state-owned properties was the sale of a former studio for the state public television station for $130,000.
 The next properties up for sale are a townlot in Buffalo and 5.58 acres in Marietta.

 Shannon advocated a controversial measure to require Oklahoma recipients of the Supplemental Nutrition Assistance Program (food stamps) to perform at least 35 hours of work activities or be denied aid.
 The work requirement was scaled back after the cost of providing job training to SNAP recipients became clear.

 GOPAC, an organization whose mission it is to support up-and-coming Republican leaders, added Shannon to its national advisory board in 2013.

 House district 62 encompasses Lawton, Oklahoma and its surrounding communities.